AIR-DISCOVER/INT2/README.md

                         └──interaction_time
 ```

-for details, Please refer to the <a href="https://int2.cn/doc">data documentation</a>.
+for details, please refer to the <a href="https://int2.cn/doc">data documentation</a>.

 ## Interaction Define Pipeline
 We propose an algorithm that enables us to efficiently mine our vast dataset for interactions of research value.